 (2) Award.
 Award shall not be made by drawing lots, except as set forth below or by dividing business among identical bidders.
-In the discretion of the Hospital Administrator award shall be made in any permissible manner that will discourage tie bids.
+In the discretion of the Chief Procurement Officer, the Director of Public Works, or the head of a Purchasing Agency, award shall be made in any permissible manner that will discourage tie bids.
 If no permissible method will be effective in discouraging tie bids and a written determination is made so stating, award may be made by drawing lots.